patrick-crawford/WEB422-Backup/notes/week07.md

 This week we will discuss:

-components cont'd ("Rendering Data using directives" to introduce directives, ie: directives (built in , *ngFor, etc and using a class for the data! ), building directives (custom including emitting custom events) & other component topics, ie: attribute, class & style bindings (ie: that colspan error),  pipes, ng-content)
+components cont'd ("Rendering Data using directives" to introduce directives, ie: directives (built in , *ngFor, etc and using a class for the data! ), building directives (custom including emitting custom events) & other component topics, ie: attribute, class & style bindings (ie: that colspan error),  pipes, ng-content and @output - https://dzone.com/articles/understanding-output-and-eventemitter-in-angular)

 Angular Routing Topics (Introduction)